armory/docs/content/en/docs/installation/aurora-install.md

 ---
-title: Get Started with Armory Deployments for Spinnaker
+title: Get Started with Project Aurora for Spinnaker
-description: Use this self-service guide to install the Armory Deployments for Spinnaker Plugin, which enables new Spinnaker stages that unlock the features of Armory cloud services.
+description: Use this self-service guide to install Project Aurora, which enables new Spinnaker stages that unlock the features of Armory cloud services.
 exclude_search: true
 toc_hide: true
 hide_summary: true
+aliases:
+  - /docs/installation/armory-deployments-for-spinnaker/#install-the-agent
 ---

 {{< include "early-access-feature.html" >}}